asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 define flows and Lie derivatives.

-To do this we will introduce little by little mathematical structure based on the qualities that a spacetime should have
+To do this we will introduce little by little mathematical structure based on the qualities that a spacetime should have.
+At the end of the section we will have motivated the use of a pseudo-Riemannian manifold as the model for spacetime.

-== Spacetimes

-A spacetime in the formalism of general relativity is defined as a pseudo-Riemannian manifold.
-We will start by understanding this ideas.

 == Continuity